 Indianola Informal K-8 School is a public middle school in Columbus.
-The principal of Indianola Informal K-8 School is Mrs. Kathryn M. Moser and can be contacted at email@example.com.
-572 students go to Indianola Informal K-8 School and are mostly Multiracial; White, non-Hispanic; and Hispanic.
-99% of the 572 students here are classified as "economically disadvantaged", and 32% are paying reduced lunch prices.
+The principal of Indianola Informal K-8 School is Mrs. Kathryn M. Moser, who can be contacted at email@example.com.
+572 students attend Indianola Informal K-8 School and identify mostly as Multiracial; White, non-Hispanic; and Hispanic.
+99% of the 572 students here are classified as "economically disadvantaged", and 32% get reduced lunch prices.
 The ratio of students to teachers at Indianola Informal K-8 School is 21:1.
 Columbus Collegiate Academy is one of the nearest middle schools.

 - Ceramics sculpture

 - Computer arts

 - Drawing painting